 - This award is open to all applicants that met the above criteria (members, non-members, students and non-students).

 The purpose of the award is to encourage and disseminate practice based research.
 A cash award of $500 USD will be presented to the successful candidate whose abstract, oral or poster is presented at a session during the IADR General Session.
-Presentations are judged by a panel of PBRN officers or PBRN members appointed by the PBRN Board and; an award is made only if it is determined a presentation demonstrates sufficient merit and high clinical relevance.
+Presentations are judged by a panel of NBPR officers or NPBR members appointed by the NPBR Board and; an award is made only if it is determined a presentation demonstrates sufficient merit and high clinical relevance.

 Criteria for Judging

-Two PBRN members (PBRN officers or appointed members) will make a selection from submitted abstracts resulting in maximum three nominations for the best poster and three for the best oral presentation.
+Two NPBR members (NPBR appointed members) will make a selection from submitted abstracts resulting in maximum three nominations for the best poster and three for the best oral presentation.
 Candidates will be evaluated during their official abstract presentation scheduled by IADR GHQ.
-Those presentations will be inspected by the two network members (PBRN officers or appointed members) at the IADR General Session.
+Those presentations will be inspected by the two network members (NPBR officers or appointed members) at the IADR General Session.
 The criteria for judging the presentations are as listed below.
 Each category is ranked on a scale of 1-5 with 5 being the highest.

 - Research design: Does it fit the aims/research questions and was it conducted appropriately?